drewmogck/AdventOfCode/2021/README.md

 * Day 6:
     * Part 1: Could brute force this.
 Got hung up knowing a part two was coming where brute force wouldn't work.
 Low on time.
 Went to reddit for inspiration.
 Brute forced part 1 anyways because easy.
 Solution inspired by https://www.reddit.com/r/adventofcode/comments/r9z49j/comment/hnfis0v/?utm_source=share&utm_medium=web2x&context=3
     * Part 2: Knew this was coming.
 Reddit solution was pretty ingenious actually.
 Just dealing with the group counts.
 So clean.
 Wish I could say it was my idea ha.
 I was on the right track, thinking there was a way to do this by just thinking of each group individually, but couldn't think of how to implement it.

+* Day 7:
+    * Part 1: Whoo!
+I know how to do this one.
+Just check sums of absolute values of data minus each possible position.
+Super quick.
+Works great.
+    * Part 2: OK... same as part 1, but need to loop thorugh and sum the total cost at each given distance.
+I'm sure there's a more elegant way to do this given the time it took to run, but right before I was about to stop the code because it was taking a while it computed.
+So I'll take the win.
+Tomorrow will maybe look to see how it can be optimized to run faster.